dramamine/leftovers-again/README.md

 - implement 'oppponents' spawning from main
 - remove or hide www code
 - change logging to use timestamps
+- fix the elitefour bots to use package.json

 $ FRONT-END SCRIPT WORK
 - 'clear' doesn't clear out the parentheses